gtech-mulearn/IEEE-LAUNCHPAD/profiles/athulsaji@mulearn.md

-# Full Name
+# Athul Saji

 ### About Me

-> I am a 4th year B.Tech Computer Science and Engineering student of St. Joseph's College of Engineering and Technology Palai.
-As a budding Computer Science student, I share a strong passion towards software development, coding, testing and deployment.
-I have been dedicated during my academic years to develop skills in Web Development, Database, competitive coding.
+>I am a fourth-year B.Tech Computer Science and Engineering student at St. Joseph's College of Engineering and Technology, Palai.
+My academic journey has been dedicated to honing skills in software development, coding, testing, and deployment.
+I am deeply passionate about exploring the realms of technology and constantly strive to expand my knowledge and expertise.

-> My programming skills include C, Java, Python, HTML, CSS, JavaScript, PHP.
+>My programming proficiency encompasses languages such as C, Java, Python, HTML, CSS, JavaScript, and PHP.
+Additionally, I have hands-on experience with frameworks like FastAPI and React, which have further enriched my understanding of modern web development practices.

-> My knowledge in frameworks include FastAPI, React.
+>In the realm of databases, I am adept at working with MongoDB and SQL, leveraging them to efficiently manage and manipulate data for various projects.
+Throughout my academic tenure, I have actively participated in collaborative projects, gaining valuable experience in teamwork, communication, and problem-solving.

-> I have experience in workig with database such as MongoDB, SQL.
-I have experience working in a team environment and I am looking for an organization where  I can contribute and grow together.
+>As I embark on the next phase of my career journey, I am eager to leverage my skills and expertise in a dynamic and challenging environment.
+I am seeking opportunities to contribute meaningfully to an organization's goals while continuing to learn and grow alongside seasoned professionals.